JulieneFlora/Jogo-da-Velha/README.md

 # 📌 description:

-This game was developed to put some JavaScript concepts into practice
+This game was developed to put some JavaScript concepts into practice.

 ## What are the tecnologies used in this project?
-• The technologies used in this project are: HTML, CSS and Javascript
+• The technologies used in this project are: HTML, CSS and Javascript.